fazt/books-express/README.md

 # Environment Variables

 - `PORT`, this is the http port of the server. by default is `5000`.
+- `APPID` - (optional), this is an unique ID for the application to identify in a load balancer

 Also you can create a .env file with the environment variables mentioned above.